kalanaS95/Light-Weight-DIFT/README.md

 “Process_trace_attacker” database.

-12. Now launch a jupyter notebook instance on the “Neo4j-Graphing-tool” directory and open “attacker side.ipynb” file.
+12. Now launch a jupyter notebook instance on the “Neo4j-Graphing-tool” directory and open “View from the adversary's perspective.ipynb” file.
-13. On the second cell of the python file, replace the **connection_URI** , **username** and **password** variables with the values we have obtained when creating view from the attacker's perspective neo4j database (i.e. process_trace_attacker database in my case)
+13. On the second cell of the python file, replace the **connection_URI** , **username** and **password** variables with the values we have obtained when creating view from the adversary's perspective neo4j database (i.e. process_trace_attacker database in my case)

-14. Also, in the “Neo4j-Graphing-tool” directory, open the “attacker_side.html” file with your favorite IDE and change the **server_URL** , **server_user** and **server_password** JavaScript variables inside the draw function to the values we obtained when creating view from the attacker's perspective neo4j database (i.e. process_trace_attacker database in my case)
+14. Also, in the “Neo4j-Graphing-tool” directory, open the “view-from-the-adversarys-perspective.html” file with your favorite IDE and change the **server_URL** , **server_user** and **server_password** JavaScript variables inside the draw function to the values we obtained when creating view from the adversary's perspective neo4j database (i.e. process_trace_attacker database in my case)

 15. Once configuring these parameter, you could run the whole notebook file to make sure everything works correctly by clicking kernel→ Restart and Run all.
-(I have included logs files from previous experiments for both view from the attacker's and victim's perspective visualization tools in the “Neo4j-Graphing-tool”).
+(I have included logs files from previous experiments for both view from the adversary's and victim's perspective visualization tools in the “Neo4j-Graphing-tool”).
 Once execution is completed, you should see an graph similar to following in a new browser window:

-16. To configure view from the victim's perspective visualization tool, first stop the Neo4j database related to the view from the attacker's perspective and start view from the victim's perspective database (i.e. Process_trace_victim database in my case).
-Then open “Victim side.ipynb” on Jupyter notebook and repeat steps 13 – 15 (During step 14, change the values in “victim_side.html” file).
+16. To configure view from the victim's perspective visualization tool, first stop the Neo4j database related to the view from the adversary's perspective and start view from the victim's perspective database (i.e. Process_trace_victim database in my case).
+Then open “View from the victim's perspective.ipynb” on Jupyter notebook and repeat steps 13 – 15 (During step 14, change the values in “victim_side.html” file).
 Once you run this file you will be able to see a graph similar to following in a new browser window:

-# Analysis of Multi-host screengrab attack on attacker's perspective
+# Analysis of Multi-host screengrab attack on adversary's perspective

 1. First, fire up both virtual computers.
-2. Then open a terminal in the view from the attacker's perspective virtual computer and type the following command to export environmental variable to setup the Intel Pin executable location
+2. Then open a terminal in the view from the adversary's perspective virtual computer and type the following command to export environmental variable to setup the Intel Pin executable location
     ```